Clustering by Orthogonal NMF Model and Non-Convex Penalty Optimization: Obtaining a Stationary Point of

-Such choice ensures \eqref{eqn: onmf prob PP smooth} is a smooth problem and thus Algorithm \ref{table: smooth ALM} is always applicable.
-Nevertheless, we argue that $p=1,q=2,v=2$ is the best choice in practice.
-As shown in \cite[Section 3.1]{SPD} of the supplementary material, a large value of $v$ would make the landscape of $\phi(\hb_j)=\|\hb_j\|_p^v - \|\hb_j\|_1^v$ has a flat valley around the origin.
-Besides, large values of $v$ and $q$ make Algorithm \ref{table: SNCP} less stable and more difficult to reach a feasible solution satisfying $\phi(\hb_j)=0$, which is shown in \cite[Section 3.2]{SPD} of the supplementary material.} \end{Rmk}
+\begin{Rmk} {\rm (Comparison between SNCP and NSNCP) As presented in Section \ref{sec: proposed ncp}, the NSNCP method has a stronger theoretical result since it can guarantee exact penalty without necessarily achieving a local minimum solution of the penalized problem \eqref{eqn: onmf prob PP}.
+However, numerically we found the two methods in fact perform comparably to each other in terms of data clustering; see Section \ref{sec: sim results} for comparison details of these two versions of the penalty approach.
+Moreover, both methods can often yield more favorable results than the classical K-means, and outperform the existing ONMF methods in terms of both clustering performance and computation time.
+This will be discussed in Section \ref{sec: sim results}. } \end{Rmk}

-\begin{Rmk} {\rm (Comparison of SNCP and NSNCP) As presented in Section \ref{sec: proposed ncp}, the NSNCP method has a stronger theoretical result since it can guarantee exact penalty without necessarily achieving a local minimum solution of the penalized problem \eqref{eqn: onmf prob PP}.
-However, numerically we found the two methods in fact perform comparably to each other in terms of data clustering.
-Nevertheless, both the two methods can often yield favorable results than the classical k-means, and outperform the existing ONMF-based methods in terms of both clustering performance and computation time.
-These will be discussed in detail in the next section. } \end{Rmk}
+\begin{Rmk} {\rm (Complexity comparison with existing ONMF methods) As discussed in \cite{HALS_2015}, the DTPP \cite{Ding_Orth_2006}, ONMF-S \cite{HALS_2015} have the same per-iteration complexity of the order $\mathcal{O}(MNK + K^2M)$, and the HALS \cite{HALS_2015} has the per-iteration complexity of the order $\mathcal{O}(MNK + K^2(M + N))$ whereas ONP-MF \cite{Pomplili_2014} has a much higher per-iteration complexity which is no less than $\mathcal{O}(N^3 + KN^2 + MNK)$ due to the SVD of a $K \times N$ matrix.
+One can easily verify that the per-iteration complexity of both the proposed Algorithms 2 and 3 is $\mathcal{O}(MNK + K^2(M + N))$, which is comparable to the complexity order of DTPP, ONMF-S and HALS since $K\ll \min\{M,N\}$.
+In Section \ref{sec: sim results}, we will further demonstrate that the proposed SNCP/NSNCP methods have faster convergence speed than most of the existing ONMF methods, and therefore are computation-time more efficient.